 PUT YOUR FACE ON IT

 Seriously.
 Think about the number of people you meet at a conference or mid-size event.
 It’s a lot of people.
-And unless you’re a cyborg super robot, you probably have a tricky time placing a face to a name when you’re back home or at the office, settling in to send out follow up messages.
+And unless you’re a cyborg super robot, you probably have a tricky time placing a face to a name when you’re back home and settling in to send out those follow up messages.
 Get a snapshot of your face that embodies the type of experience this new contact will have when they visit your outlets.

 INCLUDE A PHONE NUMBER